0xrotense/Zookeeper/README.md

 # Zookeeper CLI
-Zookeeper's tool for monitoring animals and their status.
+Python Zookeeper's tool for monitoring animals and their status.